sprrnd/WGMsensing/README.md

 ### _Methods.py:
   - a python file which contains all the relevant functions called on by _Pipeline.py
   - most of the processing is done here so if there is an error somewhere, this is probably the first place to check

+## Main Dependencies
+- numpy
+- scipy
+- matplotlib
+- pandas
+- natsort

+Pip install or conda install can be used to install all of these packages

 ## File structure